Tales of the Merrow

 Then one day he set out on in unusually rough weather, the seas were high and snapping, and he spied upon a distant rock what looked like a greenish figure wearing a cocked hat.
 Jack waited there, floating, and waited again but the figure didn't stir.
 Losing patience he let out a whistle, and startled, the figure leapt straight into the water, not to be seen again.

 Knowing the way of it now, he went back to that rock when the wind was blowing hard and the sea was high as hills, and sure enough he spotted the same figure leaing in and out of the waves on those days.
 He took himself up to the rock for a closer look, and saw a green man with a fishtail for legs and short arms like fins, a red nose and small eyes like a pig.
-The red hat woven of feathers was off its head and it seemed to be giving some serious matter deep thought.
+The hat woven of feathers was off its head and it seemed to be giving some serious matter deep thought.

 Interrupting the cogitations, Jack boldly set foot on the rock and called out a greeting!